Bernard Kerik, who led NYPD on 9/11 before prison and pardon, has died at 69

 In 2005, Kerik founded the Kerik Group, a crisis and risk management consulting firm.

-He later worked for the former mayor of New York City surrounding the efforts to overturn Trump’s 2020 loss.
+More recently, he worked for Giuliani again, surrounding the efforts to overturn Trump’s 2020 loss.

-Patel described Kerik in a post on social media as “a warrior, a patriot, and one of the most courageous public servants this country has ever known.”

-“He was decorated more than 100 times for bravery, valor, and service, having rescued victims from burning buildings, survived assassination attempts, and brought some of the world’s most dangerous criminals to justice,” he said.
-“His legacy is not just in the medals or the titles, but in the lives he saved, the city he helped rebuild, and the country he served with honor.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that Kerik pleaded guilty in 2009, not 2010.